badz20/SimpleNoteApp/README.md

 <h1>Simple Note App</h1>

 <p>This is a simple Laravel note-taking application.
-It provides an easy and single page of view for users to create, edit, and delete notes.
+I'm using a single page instead of redirect to other pages so that users can get the  minimal and easy view for create, edit, and delete notes.
 I also have used modal from bootstrap 5 for the create & edit form.
 This application is a basic example of Laravel's CRUD (Create, Read, Update, Delete).</p>

 <h2>Features</h2>
 <ul>
+<li><strong>View Notes</strong>: See a list of all notes created.</li>
   <li><strong>Create a Note</strong>: Add a new note with a title and content.</li>

-  <li><strong>View Notes</strong>: See a list of all notes created.</li>
-  <li><strong>Edit Notes</strong>: Update the title and content of existing notes.</li>
+  <li><strong>Edit Notes</strong>: Update the name and description of existing notes.</li>
   <li><strong>Delete Notes</strong>: Remove notes that are no longer needed.</li>
 </ul>